romedtino/simple-wyze-vac/README.md

 ## Prerequisites
 - Home Assistant 😅
 - [HACS](https://hacs.xyz/) Installed in Home Assistant
-- Wyze Account without 2FA - Tip: Create a new account that you share just the vacuum with that doesn't have 2FA enabled.
+- Wyze Account (either with 2FA disabled or TOTP authentication setup when integrating Simple Wyze Vac.
+Note: This is NOT the same thing as the 6 digit code you get from your Authenticator app.
+Please see [TOTP](#totp) section)

 ## Installation
 1. On Home Assistant go to HACS -> Integration